electron/electron/docs/tutorial/connection-monitor.md

 Many applications require some sort of online/offline detection mechanism.
-As detailed in the [Online/Offline Event Detection](./online-offline-events.md) guide, the chromium browser does provide a mechanism for determining connectivity; however, this mechanism is trivial.
+As detailed in the [Online/Offline Event Detection](./online-offline-events.md) guide, the Chromium browser does provide a mechanism for determining connectivity; however, this mechanism is trivial.
 It only checks for the presance of a _network_ connection on the machine and not if it can actually connect to a given resource.
 This example builds a connection monitoring